tytydraco/yessleep/out/Every_night_I_dream_of_the_same_Frozen_Hell.md

 ‘I don’t know, being in orbit.
 Landing prep.
 My memory is fuzzy.’

-‘Liar,’ Henderson growls.
+‘*Liar*,’ Henderson growls.
 Outside the winds surge and our fuselage-door starts to rattle against the cavemouth.
 ‘The only reason you can’t remember is because you refuse to let yourself.’

 Hearing the truth aloud forces the memories to come rushing back.
 ‘I remember sitting at the controls,’ I say, unable to stop myself from speaking.
 ‘I remember entering the planet’s atmosphere.
 But the ice storm, the alarms.
 Thruster three, it failed.
 I couldn’t stabilise the ship …’